Psycokwet/bassaudio-updated/README.md

 # Compatible with?

 Included binaries library files for Windows 64/32bits, Linux 64/32bits, and macOs.
 Not fully tested yet, so report any encountered issues please.

+# Note on node 14

+There is ongoing issues with node 14.9.0 and later that may cause segfault when loading a library file, that are outside my skills.
+I strongly discourage you from using node 14.9.0 and later until this problem is stabilized.
+If you want to find more info about this issue, here is a first lead : https://github.com/node-ffi-napi/node-ffi-napi/issues/99

 # Documentation